commit-live-students/pandas_guided_project/q10_total/README.md

-# Pie char for jan Month
+# Pie char for total

 Great job so far,